Frequently Asked Questions

 Is there a cafeteria?
 Can I buy food or drinks?

 No, on a normal day no food or drink is provided in the Japanese Garden, with the exception of one vending machine.
-BUT at events there are different drinks and eating options.
+BUT at events and at the weekend there are different drinks and eating options.
 And also on normal days you can always bring your own picnic and eat it in the Japanese Garden.

 Can we take our wedding pictures or organize a photoshoot?